pdacity/bludit_docker/README.md

 # Bludit Docker Image (Alpine based)
 You can run Bludit as a Docker container.
-Image based in Alpine Linux 3.7, php 5.6 and latest bludit 3.8.1.
+Image based in Alpine Linux 3.7, php 5.6 and latest bludit.

 ### Run the container